andyrew/Christmas-Movie-Bingo/README.md

   <dd>Someone in the movie has a plan that is unknown to others in the movie.</dd>
   <dt>Town Event</dt>
   <dd>Christmas market, christmas caroling, performance, or widely attended party.</dd>
-  <dt>Inquiry about Obvious Love Interest</dt>
-  <dd>A friend or family member asks about the obvious love interest.
-The main character usually dismisses it as nothing, but we all know that it’s something!</dd>
 </dl>